2011 World Championships in Athletics: Women

 During the championships, Russia was the most successful country in the women's events, winning seven gold medals, followed by the United States with six.
 Most successful female athlete was Allyson Felix having won two relay golds and silver and bronze in her individual events.
 On the first day of the Championships, the athletes of Kenya made an astonishing performance, winning all six medals available in the two events.
 Kenya also dominated the long-distance events, while Jamaica and the United States the sprinting.
-In the field events, Russia was dominant, winning four gold medals.
+In the field events, Russia was initially dominant, winning four gold medals.

 Following a series of retests of stored samples and biological passports, a number of athletes were stripped of medals because of doping.
+Nine medals in eight events were forfeited for doping, eight of them from Russia, including five gold medals.
+The only Russian medals that survived the post-championship doping purge were two gold medals in the high jump and the hammer throw, and a bronze medals in the pole vault and the 400 metres hurdles.
+Of the four surviving medalists, a further three were eventually banned for doping.

+The amended results left the United States the clear leading nation in women's athletics.